tomor/vagrant-lamp/README.md

 ```bash
 > vagrant plugin install vagrant-vbguest
 ```
+* Install NFS server on your host (do not forget to allow it in firewall)

 ## Basic facts
-* you will get: apache, mysql, php 5.6
+* you will get: Apache/2.4.17 (Fedora), mysql, php 5.6
 * tested on host: Fedora23, Vagrant 1.8.1, VirtualBox 5.0.10, ansible 1.9.4
 * you are expected to create multiple virtualhosts
 * vagrant base box: fedora/23-cloud-base